Kai-Wen-Chen/SomePractice/README.md

 # SomePractice
-Here is some of my programming practice
+Here are some of my programming practices

 ---------------------------------------------------------------------------------------------------